 Imagine a local small business specializing in cultivating and delivering locally and organically grown bouquets of flowers throughout three central North Carolina communities.
 Imagine that this business is so well supported by a wide range of dedicated community organizations and individuals, that for every signature bouquet of flowers sold this enterprise is also able to provide a free bouquet of flowers to a teacher, police officer, social worker- or other individual who is often overlooked or under appreciated in our society.
 And finally, imagine that these flowers are grown, designed, and delivered by a young man in the community living with autism.
 A young man who has started this small business to promote the belief that having a disability does not prohibit someone from contributing to the world in a beautiful way.

 “blawesome” (pronounced ‘blossom’) is a socially responsible, for-profit, innovative microenterprise that supports the vocational and social growth of a young man with a disability.
-When you choose to source your flowers from “blawesome,” you are not only receiving a beautiful product, grown locally and sustainably, but you are also perpetuating a cycle of community building that allows an individual living with autism an opportunity to participate in purposeful work, to develop meaningful relationships (both with nature and people), and to alter the existing paradigm that currently places individuals with disabilities in positions where they are often the served, and seldom the server.
+When you choose to source your flowers from “blawesome,” you are not only receiving a beautiful product, but you are also perpetuating a cycle of community building that allows an individual living with autism an opportunity to participate in purposeful work, to develop meaningful relationships (both with nature and people), and to alter the existing paradigm that currently places individuals with disabilities in positions where they are often the served, and seldom the server.
 When you choose “blawesome,” you are not only bringing the beauty of our flowers to your special event, but you are shining a light on equality, kindness, and connection with the world.

 In the United States...